5 Films to watch this December

 13th Dec 2018 Film & TV

-Thrilling documentaries, long-awaited superhero movies and more in our top cinema picks for December
+Thrilling documentaries, long-awaited superhero movies, intense drama films and more are included in our five top cinema picks to watch in December 2018

 Film of the month: Three Identical Strangers